 Contributions - As more fully described in Note 7, plan members contribute to CERS for non-hazardous job classifications.
-For the year ended December 31, 2020, the employer's contribution was 4.76% to the insurance trust for non-hazardous job classifications.
+For the year ended December 31, 2021, the employer's contribution was 4.76% through June 30th and 5.78% thereafter to the insurance trust for non-hazardous job classifications.
 Employees hired after September 1, 2008, are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers are required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545(33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined on the basis of a subsequent actuarial valuation that amended contribution rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
 The contribution rates are equal to the actuarially determined rate set by the Board.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.

+For the year ended December 31, 2021, the District contributed \$25,513, or 100% of the required contribution for non-hazardous job classifications.
 For the year ended December 31, 2020, the District contributed \$22,597, or 100% of the required contribution for non-hazardous job classifications.